matthewgthomas/NetLogo-CSV-Converter/README.md

 ```

 will produce a .csv file containing:

     [0 , 0 , 25 ]

-Running NetLogo CSV Converter.exe in the same directory as test.csv will convert the contents to
+Running NetLogo CSV Converter.exe in the same directory as test.csv will convert the contents to:

     0,0,25

 The program reads all .csv files in the same directory as the executable.